RepairCore/docs/features/repair-management/assignments.md

 ## Requirements

 - The repair order must be saved before you can add assignments
-- If the order hasn't been created yet, you'll see a message: "Please create the repair order first before editing this section"

 ## Best Practices

 - **Assign early** - Assign technicians when the order is created